-RAID: Shadow Legends on PC – How to Gear Your Champions for Victory
+RAID: Shadow Legends – How to Gear Your Champions for Victory

 One can easily get lost in the myriad of details concerning stats, types of armour, and set bonuses the developers of RAID craftily wove together in this highly successful gacha RPG.
 In fact, many of the accomplishments of RAID have their foundation in the game’s complex and rewarding gear progression system.
 Although the tutorial does explain the basics of matching and equipping different types of items, as well as how these can be upgraded, it is a far cry from telling you everything that can be achieved with a bit of forethought.